TomPillet/Logiship/README.md

 `ng update @angular/cli@17 --name use-application-builder`

 So I'll leave the project as it and work on some little adjustments, before hosting it.

+**Edit on hosting :** now I face some problems within the Dockerfile I think.
+My angular app is built on the server, but somehow, we can access it due to header errors.
+I found that Angular may be particular to build with Docker, I'll try to figure this out later.